anyuzx/Lammps_brownian/README.md

 ## IMPORTANT NOTES

 * damp should be much smaller than one.
 This is to ensure the parameters are indeed for overdamped/high friction/low intertia regime.
 For instance, damp = 0.01 is sufficiently small for brownian dynamics simulation. damp = 100 is too large to use this fix.
+Instead, just use `fix langevin` for large value of damp constant.

 ## Other Options